 * Compost green kitchen waste

-* Use the separate bins provided for bottles, cans and paper
+* Use the separate bins provided for different types of waste

 * Support the local food producers and restaurants by recommendation

 * Use environmentally friendly washing and cleaning products.
-We provide our guests with eco washing up liquid and washing powder/conditioner
+We provide our guests with eco washing up liquid and washing powder

 In running the holiday cottages,